 International student support

-Victoria International is the office supporting the 3,000 international students studying at Victoria.
+Victoria International is the office supporting the 3,000 international students studying at Victoria University of Wellington.
 Along with providing academic and personal support and advice, the team supports international students with insurance assistance, international orientation, referral to other student services and student visa renewals.

 Māori student support

-As soon as you step foot on campus you are part of the Victoria whānau.
+As soon as you step foot on campus you are part of the University whānau.
 There are many support and social groups can really help you settle in and give you a sense of belonging.
-Meet the Victoria whānau.
+Meet the University whānau.

 Pasifika student support

-Our diverse Pasifika community at Victoria provides a friendly and effective support network to help you get the most out of your studies, make new friends for life and enjoy your time here.
+Our diverse Pasifika community at Victoria University of Wellington provides a friendly and effective support network to help you get the most out of your studies, make new friends for life and enjoy your time here.